zhangerjun/ML-basic-algorithms/README.md

 *Acknowledgement*

 This mini project started from Dec.
-2022, and will be update once a week until project completed.
-Now, it is still onging.
+2022, and it is still onging currently.
 If you have any questions or want to share your ideas, do not hesitate to contact me by email.
-If you find problems in the code, welcome to send a pull request.
-If you find these codes and figures are helpful and useful, please send me a star at the right top corner.
-Thanks.
+If you find problems in the code, welcome to send a pull request.Thanks.